bheemanagouda/web-communicator/README.md

 Facebook Status Update
 ----------------------
-Instruction on how to obtain token: http://goo.gl/NUyc2
+Instructions on how to obtain token: http://goo.gl/NUyc2
 ```java
 String fbMessage = "OMG it was so hilarious i literally died laughing #LOL #SWAG";
 String fbAccessToken = "yourfbappaccesstoken";